a-r-m-i-n/min/Documentation/Index.rst

 .. _start:

 =============================================================
-Example Extension (for DDEV for TYPO3 extensions)
+EXT:min - Minifier for TYPO3 CMS
 =============================================================

 .. only:: html